 1- Focus on Fast and Accurate Deliveries

 Top on the list is the timely delivery of goods and services.
 That’s the main reason for the relationship between you and your customers.
 You produce, they consume.
-When they order goods, you must deliver them in good time and good shape.
+So when they order goods, you must deliver them in good time and good shape.

 Nobody likes unnecessarily long waiting times.
-If you fail in this, your customers may develop second thoughts about your company very quickly.
+But, if you fail in this, your customers may develop second thoughts about your company very quickly.
 So, do the following to capture the hearts of your customers and forever win their loyalty:

 Ensure the one you choose has a time-proven track record of excellence.
 Also, make sure that they operate in all the regions your customers are spread.